mpalash/aliakbarmehta/_content/sss-~-interview.md

 **\> How can the younger generations be motivated towards preserving memories?**

 Some of the most interesting responses to my work have been of people who have identified with the work and start sharing and talking about similar experiences within their own communities, families and friend circles.
-Slowly, people realize that not only can documentation be presented as ‘Art’, but that all kinds of memory can be important and valuable in the correct context.
+Slowly, people realise that not only can documentation be presented as ‘Art’, but that all kinds of memory can be important and valuable in the correct context.

 I feel that the younger generations are increasingly aware of the importance of documentation.
 Our generation has produced more images in the last 10 years, than in the last 150 years combined.
 The focus will slowly move to being able to comprehensively understand what it is that we are documenting.